RadeonOpenCompute/ROCm_Documentation/ROCm_System_Managment/ROCm-System-Managment.rst

 Naming and data format standards for sysfs files
 ************************************************

 The libsensors library offers an interface to the raw sensors data through the sysfs interface.
 Since lm-sensors 3.0.0, libsensors is completely chip-independent.
 It assumes that all the kernel drivers implement the standard sysfs interface described in this document.
-This makes adding or updating support for any given chip very easy,as libsensors, and applications using it, do not need to be modified.
+This makes adding or updating support for any given chip very easy, as libsensors, and applications using it, do not need to be modified.
+This is a major improvement compared to lm-sensors 2.

-Note that motherboards vary widely in the connections to sensor chips.There is no standard that ensures connection of sensor to CPU,variation in external resistor value and conversion calculation we can not hard code this into the driver and have to be done in user space.
+Note that motherboards vary widely in the connections to sensor chips.
+There is no standard that ensures, for example, that the second temperature sensor is connected to the CPU, or that the second fan is on the CPU.
+Also, some values reported by the chips need some computation before they make full sense.
+For example, most chips can only measure voltages between 0 and +4V.
+Other voltages are scaled back into that range using external resistors.
+Since the values of these resistors can change from motherboard to motherboard, the conversions cannot be hard coded into the driver and have to be done in user space.

+For this reason, even if we aim at a chip-independent libsensors, it will still require a configuration file (e.g. /etc/sensors.conf) for proper values conversion, labeling of inputs and hiding of unused inputs.

+An alternative method that some programs use is to access the sysfs files directly.
+This document briefly describes the standards that the drivers follow, so that an application program can scan for entries and access this data in a simple and consistent way.
+That said, such programs will have to implement conversion, labeling and hiding of inputs.
+For this reason, it is still not recommended to bypass the library.

 Each chip gets its own directory in the sysfs /sys/devices tree.
 To find all sensor chips, it is easier to follow the device symlinks from /sys/class/hwmon/hwmon*.
-This document briefly describes the standards that the drivers follow, so that an application program can scan for entries and access this data in a simple and consistent way.
-That said, such programs will have to implement conversion, labeling and hiding of inputs

 Up to lm-sensors 3.0.0, libsensors looks for hardware monitoring attributes in the "physical" device directory.
 Since lm-sensors 3.0.1, attributes found in the hwmon "class" device directory are also supported.
 Complex drivers (e.g. drivers for multifunction chips) may want to use this possibility to avoid namespace pollution.
 The only drawback will be that older versions of libsensors won't support the driver in question.

 All sysfs values are fixed point numbers.

-There is only one value per file, unlike the older /proc specification.The common scheme for files naming is: <type><number>_<item>.
+There is only one value per file, unlike the older /proc specification.
+The common scheme for files naming is: <type><number>_<item>.
 Usual types for sensor chips are "in" (voltage), "temp" (temperature) and "fan" (fan).
 Usual items are "input" (measured value), "max" (high threshold, "min" (low threshold).
-Numbering usually starts from 1,except for voltages which start from 0 (because most data sheets use this).
+Numbering usually starts from 1, except for voltages which start from 0 (because most data sheets use this).
 A number is always used for elements that can be present more than once, even if there is a single element of the given type on the specific chip.
 Other files do not refer to a specific element, so they have a simple name, and no number.

 Alarms are direct indications read from the chips.
 The drivers do NOT make comparisons of readings to thresholds.
 This allows violations between readings to be caught and alarmed.
 The exact definition of an alarm (for example, whether a threshold must be met or must be exceeded to cause an alarm) is chip-dependent.